ReDead

 The ReDead (リーデット, Rīdetto) are a species of monster in The Legend of Zelda series.
 They are zombie-like creatures who are typically stationary until someone draws near, causing them to scream and freezing the person in place while they approach to attack.
 Variants of the ReDead have appeared in later entries in the series.

-They are considered among the most frightening creatures created by Nintendo, with multiple critics citing its scream and design as contributing to the terror associated with it.
-It was identified as being particularly scary for a Nintendo-made design, which Kotaku writer Luke Plunkett argued typically does designs that are more kid-friendly.
+ReDeads are considered among the most frightening creatures created by Nintendo, with multiple critics citing its scream and design as contributing to the terror associated with it.

 Concept and design

 ReDeads, in their debut game The Legend of Zelda: Ocarina of Time, are terracotta-colored zombie-like creatures with hollow eyes who resemble a "gaunt, naked man".
 They are normally stationary and occasionally make groaning sounds.
-ReDeads are described as being humanoid creatures magically formed from clay.
-When a person comes close enough to a ReDead's line of sight, the ReDead screams and begins to slowly approach, the person unable to move temporarily.
-When they reach the person, they jump on their back and begin attacking, requiring the person to struggle to remove them.
-ReDeads are weak to fire and sunlight, as well as a song called Sun's Song, which freezes them in place temporarily.
-They are related to Gibdos, a type of mummy, which operate similarly to them in The Legend of Zelda: Ocarina of Time and Majora's Mask.
-In Majora's Mask, when a Gibdo is set on fire, the wrappings burn off, revealing a ReDead.
+In some sources or appearances Redeads are described as looking like animated clay figures or have that style to represent this description.
+When someone comes close enough to a ReDead's line of sight, the ReDead screams and temporarily freezes them as they approach.
+If they get close enough, they jump on the person's back and begin attacking, requiring the player to remove the ReDead.
+ReDeads are weak to light, as well as a song called Sun's Song, the latter freezing them in place temporarily.
 The ReDead in The Legend of Zelda: The Wind Waker differ from the Ocarina of Time and Majora's Mask incarnations, having grey skin, glowing red eyes, and teeth.
 They are also considered undead creatures in this game.